z-aqib/machine-learning-algorithms/challenger1/README.md

 - boosting is itself a very slow algorithm. using any forward or backword feature selector takes more than 12 hours and still doesnt even run on train data let alone full data and prediction
 - the max_depth breakpoint was 6. too high depth leads to overfitting thus low accuracy
 - kbest could not be rigourously tested as each submission took over 3 hours.
+- bagging does work but it takes extremely long, over 24 hours of running and laptop use. its not very feasible. accuracy improved by 2 percent but very inefficient.

 # Adaptive Boosting